xiezhq-hermann/Algorithm-problem-set-solution/src/CS240_solution2.md

 ### DNA Pattern Recognition

-Our goal is actually to find the maximum matching between the two string, and then we can get the minimum number of change.
+Our goal is actually to find the maximum matching between the two strings, and then we can get the minimum number of changes.

-The most convenient way to find the maximum matching in signal processing is to calculate the convolution of two signal.
+The most convenient way to find the maximum matching in signal processing is to calculate the convolution of two signals.
 Here we hold the similar method.

 Firstly, we need to quantify the four different signal pulse: A, T, G, C.